myshell-ai/AIlice/README.md

 - **Develop Agents** with various functionalities based on the current framework.

+- **Explore the application of IACT architecture on complex tasks.** By utilizing an interactive agents calling tree, we can break down large documents for improved reading comprehension, as well as decompose complex software engineering tasks into smaller modules, completing the entire project build and testing through iterations.
+This requires a series of intricate prompt designs and testing efforts, but it holds an exciting promise for the future.
+The IACT architecture significantly alleviates the resource constraints imposed by the context window, allowing us to dynamically adapt to more intricate tasks.

+- **Automated AI agents evaluation methods.**

 In addition to the tasks mentioned above, we should also start actively contemplating the possibility of **creating a smaller LLM that possesses lower knowledge content but higher reasoning abilities**.